igor-lirussi/CapaBot-SanBot-Robot/README.md

 ## Install App and/or Code Repo
 Robot has to be in Developer Mode, press the Light-Button on the head 7 times, in the Settings>About, tap on "Robot Version" till "Developer mode open".
 Connect the robot to the computer with the usb cable.
 - You can upload in the robot the already [compiled apk](https://github.com/igor-lirussi/CapaBot-SanBot-Robot/releases/latest) with  `adb install –r –d CapaBot-SanBot-Robot-debug.apk`
-- To build it yourself from the code, clone the repository. <br>
+- To build it yourself from the code, clone the repository or download the source code in the releases. <br>
-Android studio is strongly suggested to open this project, the tablet in the robot runs with Android. <br>
+Android studio is strongly suggested to open this project, since the tablet in the robot runs with Android. <br>
-Connect the robot to the computer with the cable, press the green play button :arrow_forward: this allows Android Studio, once compiled the code of the project, to upload the app in the robot.
+Connect the robot to the computer with the cable, open Android Studio and open the code project folder downloaded, press the green play button :arrow_forward: this allows Android Studio, once compiled the code of the project, to upload the app in the robot.

 ## Run App from the Robot
 After the first installation, the app will be available in the section “APP Market” -> ”Come into my life” -> “Purchased APP”